Screen Recorder + Video Converter UltimateShop Now

 The only way to save a Fortnite replay as a video file is to record the replay with a screen recorder.
 Or, you can directly record your gameplay with the screen recorder without using the Epic Games replay system.
+So, the key is to find a reliable screen recorder program.

 Step 1: Open a match replay on Fortnite.

-Step 2: Select a proper camera mode, action speed and configure camera settings such as focus, exposure, aperture.
+Step 2: Select a proper camera mode, action speed, and configure camera settings such as focus, exposure, aperture.

 Step 4: Play the Fortnite replay.
 During the recording, you can use the annotation tool to highlight the best part.